Social Innovation Fund

 FRRR is once again bringing together the collective resources of the NSW government, the philanthropic sector and local community groups to address pressing and persistent social issues in three regional NSW communities.

-Developed in collaboration with the NSW Department for Families & Community Services (FACS), the Social Innovation Fund will focus on public housing estates in Wagga Wagga, Eden and Kempsey in NSW.
+Developed in collaboration with the NSW Department for Families & Community Services (FACS), the Social Innovation Fund will focus on the communities in and around the townships of Wagga Wagga, Eden and Kempsey on the South Coast of NSW.

 The NSW State Government has provided $900,000 for this initiative, which will seek to address access to education, and youth employment, particularly for vulnerable children and young people, and strengthening community engagement, identity and pride.

 - Community engagement and consultation – to ensure that the funding addresses priority issues in each community.

 - Co-designing the local responses and use of funding allocations.